pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 # About the author  #
 Heiko W. Rupp is developer at Red Hat in the area of RHQ and JBoss ON.
 He contributed to Jboss AS and other open source projects in the past and wrote the first German JBoss book and one of the first German books on EJB3.
 He lives with his family in Stuttgart, Germany.

+[^1]: Before RHQ 4.5, this command was not installed by default in the agent's bin directory, but only in the sources under `etc/standalone-pc/` directory or on sourceforge at <http://sourceforge.net/projects/rhq/files/rhq/standalone-container/>.